R. G. D. Allen: Life

 Allen was knighted in 1966 for his services to economics and became president of the Royal Statistical Society, who awarded him the Guy Medal in Gold in 1978.
 He was also treasurer of the British Academy of which he was a fellow (FBA).

-He introduced the concept of "partial elasticity of substitution" to economics in his famous 1938 book Mathematical Analysis for Economists.
+He introduced the concept of "partial elasticity of substitution" to economics in his 1938 book Mathematical Analysis for Economists.

 Allen became a fellow of Sidney Sussex, Cambridge and died in 1983.
-He had a son, Jeremy, who was a co-founder of the consultancy International Planning and Research, and a grandson, Dion.
+He had a son, Jeremy, who was a co-founder of the consultancy International Planning and Research.